 You grab a seat at one of the five or six tables and the server comes to take your order, without a menu.
 You’re simply given a few choices.
 First, you pick your meat – pork, chicken or trout.
 Next, your sides – mashed potatoes, vegetables, beans or lentils.
 With the sides, you can mix and match a little.
 That’s it, now you wait.

 Within a couple of minutes, your feast arrives.
 Along with the choices you made, your meal comes with an arepa, corn fritter, fried plantain, salad, soup of the day and a cool glass of juice.
-All of it absolutely delicious.
+All of it is absolutely delicious.
 This is truly one of the best Salento restaurants.

 The whole thing costs 8,000 COP or roughly $3 USD.

-Shalem – Incredible, Local Trout
+Shalem – Delicious Local Trout

 The restaurant has a similar selection to others around town in regards to local dishes but we came here for one thing in particular.
-As mentioned in our Jardin post, this region of the country is known not only for their coffee but also the delicious river trout.
+As mentioned in our Jardin post, this region of the country is known not only for their coffee but also for the delicious river trout.

 We’d been asking around as to where the best restaurant in Salento to enjoy this treat and Shalem seemed to be the spot.
 After ordering the food, we sat there sipping our beer while pan-flute covers of 80’s power ballads played in the background.

 Soon, our meal arrived and our expectations were more than met.
 The fish was cooked perfectly, pan seared and basted with a plentiful amount of garlic butter.
 Along with the trout came a giant, crispy fried plantain chip and a nice salad to cut through the richness.